Visas for Denmark

 Registration, residence and work permits for Denmark

-However, everyone intending to stay in Denmark for more than three months needs to register with the authorities and obtain an identification number (CPR number).
-Without a CPR number, normal life in Denmark is impossible – one cannot open a bank account, register with a doctor, get help from public authorities or even buy a registered mobile phone.
+However, anyone intending to stay in Denmark for more than three months needs to register with the authorities and obtain an identification number (CPR number).
+Without a CPR number, normal life in Denmark is impossible – one can't open a bank account, register with a doctor, get help from public authorities or even buy a registered mobile phone.

-Expats who aren’t from one of the aforementioned countries will need to apply for a residence and work permit.
-Granting of residence and work permits is not automatic and will depend on specific labour market conditions.
+Expats who aren’t from one of the exempt countries will need to apply for a residence and work permit.
 To apply, expats will need to have a specific written job offer that specifies salary and employment conditions.
 Even if expats have this, they may not be granted a residence and work permit if their prospective job can be filled by available labour in Denmark.

-In addition to general work and residence permits, there are a number of special schemes that make it possible for expats in particular sectors to live and work in Denmark, such as those with specialised skills or those who have a Masters degree or PhD from a Danish university.
+In addition to general work and residence permits, there are a number of special schemes that make it possible for expats in particular sectors to live and work in Denmark, such as those with specialised skills, researchers and holders of Master's or PhD degrees from a Danish university.

 *Visa regulations are subject to change at short notice and expats are advised to contact their respective embassy or consulate for the latest details.